Active Exploration via Autoregressive Generation of Missing Data: Experimental details

 \citet{lee2023incontext} introduce Decision Pretrained Transformers as an alternative approach of using sequence models to implement Thompson sampling.
 Their procedure trains a sequence model to predict the best action, mimicking an expert/optimal policy, given current state and recent interactions.
-This section aims to make a fair empirical comparison between our TS PS-AR algorithm and the approach introduced in \citet{lee2023incontext}.
+This section aims to make a fair empirical comparison between our \textsc{TSAR} algorithm and the approach introduced in \citet{lee2023incontext}.

-\paragraph{Experimental details.} In order to make the most fair comparisons between modeling best actions (which we call ``TS Action'') and modeling rewards (``TS PS-AR''), we use nearly identical model architecture and training procedures.
-The only adjustments we make are i) while the TS PS-AR sequence models output a distribution over the next outcome $Y$, the TS Action sequence models output a softmax distribution over the set of action candidates, ii) the training target is set to the best action, and iii) we must sample offline trajectories collected by a behavior policy to use for training (``in-context datasets'').
-For collecting these offline trajectories we follow a procedure identical to that used in \citet{lee2023incontext} for the multi-armed bandit setting.\footnote{For each new bandit task, we load a random batch of arms and their corresponding sequences of rewards.
-This batch of size 5000 is split into multiple bandit environments, each with 10 arms.
-Actions are sampled according to a mixture of a Dirichlet and a point mass (see Section 4 of \citep{lee2023incontext} for more details).} We train these action-based sequence models for 2500 epochs and select the best learning rate out of \{1e-1,1e-2,1e-3,1e-4\}.
+\paragraph{Experiment details.} In order to make the most fair comparisons between modeling best actions (which we call \textsc{TS Action}) and modeling rewards (\textsc{TSAR}), we use nearly identical model architecture and training procedures.
+The only adjustments we make are i) while the \textsc{TSAR} sequence models output a distribution over the next outcome $Y$, the TS Action sequence models output a softmax distribution over the set of action candidates, ii) the training target is set to the best action, and iii) we must sample offline trajectories collected by a behavior policy to use for training (``in-context datasets'').
+For collecting these offline trajectories we follow a procedure identical to that used in \citet{lee2023incontext} for the multi-armed bandit setting.
+We train these action-based sequence models for 2500 epochs and select the best learning rate out of $\{10^{-1}, 10^{-2},10^{-3},10^{-4}\}$.

-\paragraph{Results.} When training with $|\Ahist| = 2500$ actions in the offline pretraining dataset, there is little difference between TS PS-AR and TS-Action.
-In contrast, TS PS-AR is much better than TS Action when the number of offline training arms is drastically reduced, e.g. to 25 (Figure~\ref{fig:dpt_psar_25}).
-We hypothesize that this gap in performance is because the best action provides less information than the mean reward for each action.
+\paragraph{Results.} When training with $|\Ahist| = 2500$ actions in the offline pretraining dataset, there is little difference between \textsc{TSAR} and \textsc{TS-Action}.
+In contrast, \textsc{TSAR} is much better than \textsc{TS Action} when the number of offline training arms is drastically reduced, e.g. to 25 (Figure~\ref{fig:dpt_psar_25}).
+We hypothesize that this gap in performance is because the best action provides less information than the rewards for each action.
+For example, one action may have better rewards on average than another, but while \textsc{TSAR} can comprehend how much better the rewards are for action vs the other, \textsc{TS Action} only knows relative ordering.
 Further understanding the gap in performance is an interesting direction for future work.